mhewedy/spring-router/README.md

+# Spring Router

-Allow put HTTP mapping in external text file (rails/play like approach).
+Allow write HTTP mapping in external text file (rails/play like approach).

-The file looks like:
+The file looks like (any file name and extension):

 ```
-# comment
+# this is my router file

 GET		/users					UserController#list
 GET		/users/{id}				UserController#get(Long)